The minimum volume of subspace trades

 Our goal is to prove the following theorem. \begin{theorem} Let the integers $t$, $k$, and $v$ satisfy $0\le t<k<v-t$.
-The minimum possible cardinality $|\mathcal T_0 \cup \mathcal T_1|$ of a subspace bitrade $(\mathcal T_0,\mathcal T_1)$ of type $\mathrm{T}_q(t,k,v)$ equals\\[-2.0ex]
+The minimum possible cardinality $|\mathcal T_0 \cup \mathcal T_1|$ of a subspace bitrade $(\mathcal T_0,\mathcal T_1)$ of type ${T}_q(t,k,v)$ equals\\[-2.0ex]

-where $\big[{i \atop j}\big]_q := \frac{[i]_q[i-1]_q...[i-j+1]_q}{[1]_q[2]_q...[j]_q}$, $[r]_q:=1+q+\ldots+q^{r-1}$. \end{theorem}
+where $\big[{i \atop j}\big]_q :=\displaystyle \frac{[i]_q[i-1]_q\ldots [i-j+1]_q}{[1]_q[2]_q\ldots [j]_q}$,\quad $[r]_q:=1+q+\ldots+q^{r-1}$. \end{theorem}

 An example of a minimum bitrade is given in Section~\ref{ss:example}.
-Note that the formula (\ref{eq:main}) is a known identity \cite[Equation (1.87)]{Stanley}; in the proof, we will refer to its right part.
-The analog of Theorem~\ref{th:asdiy} for the classical design trades (where the role of $F^v$ is played by a set of $v$ elements, the role of the $i$-dimensional subspaces is played by the $i$-subsets, and the formulas hold with $q=1$) was proven in \cite{Hwang:86}.
+Formula (\ref{eq:main}) is a known identity \cite[Equation (1.87)]{Stanley}; in the proof, we will refer to its right part.
+Theorem~\ref{th:asdiy} is the subspace analog of the similar result for the classical design trades (where the role of ${\mathbb F}^v$ is played by a set of $v$ elements, the role of the $i$-dimensional subspaces is played by the $i$-subsets, and the formulas hold with $q=1$) proved in \cite{FranklPach:83,Hwang:86}.

-The next group of definitions and notations concerns the space of real-valued functions on $\Gr{k}$.
+The next group of definitions and notations concerns the space of real-valued functions on $\GrSS{k}$.
 Such functions will be denoted by lowercase Greek letters; the only exception is $\theta$, which will always denote an eigenvalue.

 \begin{itemize}

 \item For a subset $\mathcal{S}$ of the vertex set $\mathcal{V}$ of a graph, we denote

 \item A real-valued function $\varphi$ on the set $\mathcal{V}$ of vertices of a simple graph is called an \emph{eigenfunction} with \emph{eigenvalue} $\theta$ if for all $X$ from $\mathcal{V}$ it holds